Funders Census Initiative (FCI)

 - Providing forums for funders to learn, strategize and plan together including webinars, briefings, convening sessions and in-person meetings

-- Developing Census timelines, updates, fact sheets, analyses and resources to inform your work
+- Developing and distributing census timelines, updates, fact sheets, analyses, and resources to inform your work

 - Monitoring Census Bureau progress and tracking legislative issues which could impact a fair and accurate count